Graziano Battistini

 Graziano Battistini (12 May 1936 – 22 January 1994) was an Italian professional road bicycle racer.
 In 1960, Battistini won two stages in the Tour de France, and finished in second place in the general classification.
+Battistini was the first rider to win the Cima Coppi, a prize honoring the late Fausto Coppi, by being the first rider to the summit of the Passo dello Stelvio in the 1965 Giro d'Italia.